konosmgr/youtuber-bidding-app/STATE.md

 - Enhanced 3D detail pages for individual auction items with animated effects

 ## Recent Changes
+- Fixed Internal Error (500) on knife detail page refresh by using native fetch instead of fetchApi
+- Added more robust error handling in the knife detail page with better error messages
+- Improved debug logging to trace API request issues
+- Simplified redirect from knife/[id] to knives/[id] using window.location.href for better reliability
+- Simplified knife detail page implementation to use client-side only approach for better reliability
+- Removed server-side components to eliminate 500 errors when directly accessing or refreshing knife detail pages
+- Improved error handling in client-side knife detail loading
+- Applied the same pattern used in other working category pages for consistency
+- Fixed knife detail page to properly handle failed data loading with error messages
+- Reverted to client-side redirects for knife/[id] to knives/[id] URLs
+- Fixed 500 error issue when directly accessing or refreshing knife detail pages
+- Added proper error handling for knife data loading to prevent server errors
+- Improved server-side redirection from /knife/[id] to /knives/[id] for better reliability
+- Modified client-side components to use server-loaded data for improved performance and stability
 - Added image popup carousel for detailed viewing of auction item images
 - Implemented fullscreen image gallery with keyboard navigation (arrow keys and ESC)
 - Added thumbnail navigation and image counter in the popup carousel